漫画アニメ共に企画初期の段階から声をかけて動いており、漫画はボンボンから当時新人の藤異先生、アニメ側からメガテン好きな岩永さんが名乗りを上げ参戦。しかし途中で私がいたG社が潰れたことで、TVアニメは私の与り知らぬ所へ……

 This connection is not at all certain given that Gainax continued to last for another decade and a half, through significant outsourcing in the production of FLCL and Evangelion licensing.

 However, Gainax did have a less well known history as a video game consultancy through the 90s, with the Princess Maker series being their biggest success.
-Their last fully original game that wasn't an Evangelion spinoff or a Princess Maker sequel was a card battling visual novel called Animal Magnetism: Pochi no Daisuki, announced in the Summer 1999 Comiket and released on March 17, 2000.
+Their last fully original game that wasn't an Evangelion spinoff, a Princess Maker sequel or a strip card battling game with the rules and appearance of 1990's Battle Skin Panic was a low profile, tongue in cheek porn game featuring Gainax employees called Gainax Renzoku Satsujin Jiken.
+This was quietly released on June 14, 2000, and never mentioned on the English version of Gainax's software website even though that website prominently features Evangelion strip mahjong.

 Speaking of Princess Maker, there was a fourth Princess Maker game that was in planning around the same time as Red and Black Book's development.